kskelm/parametric-cookie-cutter/README.md

 PCC generates shapes with the following features:
 * A cutting edge that is by default 15mm deep.
 * An imprint edge that is by default 10mm deep.
-* A flange that sticks out from the top of the cutting edges and also extends toward the center a small distance.
-This is for rigidity and to provide an easy surface to push on
+* A flange that sticks out from the top of the cutting edges and also optionally extends toward the center a small distance.
+This is for rigidity and to provide an easy surface to push on.
 * Optional strips going in both directions to support unconnected edges and internal peninsulas.

 Broadly speaking, there are several categories of tunable variables in this package.

 ### DXF files ###
 PCC allows you to name up to two DXF files containing the outlines of the cookie cutter patterns: